glouppe/info8006-introduction-to-ai/lecture9.md

 ## Remarks

 - Although MDPs generalize to continuous state-action spaces, we assume in this lecture that both $\mathcal{S}$ and $\mathcal{A}$ are discrete and finite.
 - The formalism we use to define MDPs is not unique.
 A quite well-established and equivalent variant is to define the reward function with respect to a transition $(s,a,s')$, i.e. $R(s,a,s')$.
-This results in new formulations of the algorithms covered in Lecture 8.
+This results in new (but equivalent) formulations of the algorithms covered in Lecture 8.

 ---